 (<—-Do not be freaked out by this!)

-“Good soil” is a friable, fertile, well-drained soil that has the organic matter and nutrients your particular plant needs to thrive.
+"Good soil" is a friable, fertile, well-drained soil that has the organic matter.
+It also has nutrients your particular plant needs to thrive.

 Soils are also classified according to their organic matter content.
-Organic matter is important because it provides nutrients to plant roots, helps support a beneficial microbial environment in the soil, increases water holding capacity of soil, and “glues together” smaller soil particles into larger aggregates that increase the aeration of the soil.
+Organic matter is important because it provides nutrients to plant roots.
+It helps support a beneficial microbial environment in the soil and increases water holding capacity of soil.
+It also "glues together" smaller soil particles into larger aggregates that increase the aeration of the soil.

-All that said, it’s difficult to define a “good soil” because it depends to some extent on the plants being grown.
-A clay soil, or a soil with a high sand content is not necessarily a “bad” soil, but may require a different approach than the “perfect” loam soil.
+All that said, it's difficult to define a "good soil."
+This is because it depends to some extent on the plants being grown.
+A clay soil, or a soil with a high sand content is not necessarily a "bad" soil.
+But, may require a different approach than the "perfect" loam soil.

 What are the different types of soil?